 This is how to setup WordPress on Bluehost, all you have to do now is to click your blog or website admin URL, as it appears in your credentials, it should be in this structure.

 Login to WordPress and you will see the first admin area.
 By default, it comes in a dark theme and you can change that later if you want.
-The default blog theme is the “Twenty Fourteen” and you can change it with your own theme.
+The default blog theme is “Twenty Fourteen” and you can change it with your own theme.
 Or, browse the WordPress directory from your dashboard by clicking “Appearance”, then “Themes”.

 There are great Bluehost WordPress themes to choose from inside your account, however, I only recommend to get your premium theme from these trusted sources.

-The Bluehost WordPress installation is different from other hosts
+Bluehost WordPress installation is different

 As you can see, using Bluehost for WordPress is not a science rocket, Bluehost has its customized cPanel control panel that lets you manage your website files and configure everything you need.
 However, they use the Mojo Marketplace that is a strong corporation to give users a better result than before.

 The new installation process starts with Mojo Marketplace.
 That’s why you need to understand how to use the dashboard and installing your blog if you’re using Bluehost for the first time.